geemus/notes/houston_foresight/raw/intro.md

 ## Reading: On Systems Thinking (Ackoff)

+* Focus Questions from Lecture:
+  * What caused the transition from one worldview to the next?
+  * What are the key differences between those two worldviews?
 * Ages are defined by a period of time in which a culture has a single, shared view of the nature of reality.
 * Fundamental beliefs of Renaissance: the universe is understandable, analysis is inquiry, everything can be explained by cause and effect.
 * Analysis is inquiry led to a belief that understanding comes from breaking something down, understanding the parts, and then assembling an overall understanding.
 This led to a crusade to find the simplest element in every discipline as comprehension was thought to only be obtainable through a comprehension of the composing elements.